 For our patients who opt for silicone implants, we offer the”No Touch” insertion technique using the Keller Funnel.
 Using this technique, the implant never comes into contact with your surgeon’s glove or your own skin which dramatically reduces the risk of infection or capsular contracture.
 It also allows for a much smaller incision.

 After the incision is made, the breast is then lifted, creating a pocket into which the implant is inserted.
-Saline implants may also be placed endoscopically through an incision in the navel.
-This minimally invasive breast enhancement technique is known as a transumbilical breast augmentation or TUBA approach.

 Breast Augmentation Surgery – Placement Options

 - Submuscular – Beneath the muscle of the chest

 - Subfascial – Above the muscle, but beneath the fascia